seanehalpin/seanehalpin/README.md

 #### 🔭 I’m currently working on ...

-[Droplette](https://www.droplette.app/), A Figma plugin for creating smart, AI-driven color palettes effortlessly.
+[Droplette](https://www.droplette.app/), a Figma plugin for creating smart, AI-driven color palettes effortlessly.
 Launching soon.

 <!--
 **seanehalpin/seanehalpin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.